About us

 During our meetings we practice guided meditation, walking meditation and silent sitting meditation.
 We also share readings from a range of Buddhist teachers.
 There is an opportunity for “mindful speaking” in which we communicate with compassionate listening and loving speech.
 (See Our practice evening pages for more details of what we do).
 Our meetings finish at 9:30pm.

-Centrally located, meeting at Our Lady Queen of Peace, 222 Sheen Road, TW10 5AN, we are convenient for members from Richmond, Ham, Petersham, Kew, Barnes, East Sheen, Mortlake and St Margarets.
+Historically, our meetings were held at Our Lady Queen of Peace on Sheen Road, and many of our members are still drawn from the surrounding area of Richmond, Ham, Petersham, Kew, Barnes, East Sheen, Mortlake and St Margarets.

 New members